Subway-Problem/Subway-Problem/readme.md

 This will start the process of matrix creation.

 Next, you can use the ACO algorithm.
-In main.cpp, go to `main()` and change the file name at line 22 to the appropriate matrix file. _**WARNING:**_ You must adjust `constexpr int NUM_NODES` in constants.hpp to either 231 or 472 depending on which matrix you use.
+In ant/main.cpp, go to `main()` and change the file name at line 23 to the appropriate matrix file. _**WARNING:**_ You must adjust `constexpr int NUM_NODES` in ant/constants.hpp to either 231 or 472 depending on which matrix you use.

 To run it, navigate to the ant directory: